VinAIResearch/COMBAT/README.md

 where the parameters are as following:
 - `dataset`: name of the dataset used for training (`cifar10` | `imagenet10` | `celeba`)
-- `saving_prefix`: the prefix for saving the trained model checkpoint
+- `saving_prefix`: prefix for saving the trained clean model checkpoint

 The trained checkpoint of the clean model should be saved at the path `checkpoints\<cleanModelPrefix>\<datasetName>\<datasetName>_<cleanModelPrefix>.pth.tar.`